Hybrid compact stars with finite strange quark mass and dark energy: implications for astrophysical observations: Thermodynamics of quarks

 From Eq.~(\ref{4}), one can obtain the following expressions:

-where $E_i^2=k^2+m_i^2$ and $m_i$ is the mass of the $i^{th}$ particle.
-The degeneracy factor for quarks is $g_i=6$ and that for leptons is $2$.
-The function $f(E_i) =\frac{1}{1+e^{-(E_i-\mu_i)/T}}$ is known as the Fermi-Dirac distribution function.
-The necessary chemical equilibrium between the quark flavours and electrons is maintained, following the weak interactions given below:
+where, $E_i^2=k^2+m_i^2$ and $m_i$ is the mass of the $i^{th}$ particle.
+The term $g_i$ is known as degeneracy factor. $g_i=6$ for quarks of all colours and for leptons is $g_i=2$. $f(E_i) =\frac{1}{1+e^{-(E_i-\mu_i)/T}}$ is the Fermi-Dirac distribution function.
+The chemical equilibrium between the different quark flavours as well as electrons is established through the weak interactions as follows:

-Eq.~(\ref{10}) contributes to the equilibrium conditions of different quark flavours.
-Again, the chemical potential of neutrinos can be equated to zero as they escape from the star.
-Therefore, to maintain the equilibrium condition, we must have
+As neutrinos continuously escape from the stellar interior, their chemical potential can be equated to zero.
+Hence, to maintain necessary condition of equilibrium, we must have,